facelessuser/BracketHighlighter/docs/contributing.md

 - Documentation improvements via pull requests.

 !!! warning "Bracket Rules are Supported by the Community"
-    The most common requested enhancement for BH is for new rules to add support for \{insert your favorite language here}.
+    The most common requested enhancement for BracketHighlighter is for new rules to add support for \{insert your favorite language here}.
 I, like you, am proficient in very specific languages.
 I probably don't use your favorite language or there would already be a support for it.
 I don't have time to learn the nuances of your language.
 For these reasons, support for new language brackets **requires** pull requests from the community.

     Though I will not personally implement rules for your favorite language, I am more than willing to offer suggestions and guidance to help those who may struggle to create rules for their specific language of interest.